Police: 2 dead, 6 injured in stabbings along Las Vegas Strip

-LAS VEGAS (AP) — An attacker with a large kitchen knife killed two people and wounded six others in stabbings along the Las Vegas Strip before being arrested Thursday, police said.
+LAS VEGAS (AP) — An attacker with a large kitchen knife killed two people and wounded six others in stabbings along the Las Vegas Strip before he was arrested Thursday, police said.

-Three people were hospitalized in critical condition and another three were in stable condition, according to Las Vegas police who said they began receiving 911 calls about the stabbings around 11:40 a.m. on the north end of the Strip.
+Three people were hospitalized in critical condition and another three were in stable condition, according to Las Vegas police, who said they began receiving 911 calls about the stabbings around 11:40 a.m. across the street from the Wynn casino and hotel.

-Police didn’t immediately release any information on the suspect or a possible motive.
+Police described the suspect as a man in his 30s and said they were working to confirm his identity.
+He was not believed to be a local resident.

+Clark County Sheriff Joe Lombardo said the names of the two people killed were being withheld until their relatives can be notified.

+Lombardo said there were no other suspects in the case and “the Strip is secure.”

+Police said it was too early in their investigation to speculate on a possible motive for the stabbings.

-Witnesses told Las Vegas TV stations that the attacker struck in multiple locations, and some of the victims appeared to be showgirls or street performers who take pictures with tourists on the Strip.
+Witnesses told Las Vegas TV stations that some of the victims appeared to be showgirls or street performers who take pictures with tourists on the Strip.

 The suspect told a woman that he was a chef who wanted to take a picture with some of the showgirls with his knife, but he started stabbing people when the group declined the man’s offer, the woman told KTNV.

+Jason Adams told KLAS that he witnessed the attack on a showgirl.

+“This guy came, ran up, and started stabbing this lady in front of me and she ran around the escalators and she tried to get up under the bridge and her girlfriend was trying to help her,” Adams said, adding that the attack happened very quickly.

-Pierre Fandrich told KTNV that he did not see the stabbing suspect as he was walking along the Strip.
+Pierre Fandrich, a tourist from Canada, told KTNV that he did not see the stabbing suspect as he was walking along the Strip.
 But he said he thought he heard “three or four showgirls laughing,” and it turned out to be screaming.

 Fandrich said he saw “a lot of blood” as one woman ran across a bridge, one was on the ground, and another had a stab wound on her back as she tried to help the fallen woman.